Imagine you are on a trip to Vietnam and as you doze off you realized you've forgotten something: checking recommendations for Halal Food in Vietnam!

 Image Credit: Pho Muslim

-Pho Muslim is a small stall located a block away from Jamiul Islamiyah Masjid and a perfect place to visit after Fajr prayers.
-Operated by a Muslim father and son, their beef pho is a top-seller that is rich in flavor and sold at an affordable price.
-They also offer a plethora of beef dishes in an environment that is akin to the street food experience.
+Pho Muslim is a humble, family-run stall located a block away from Jamiul Islamiyah Masjid — a perfect stop after Fajr prayers.
+Operated by a Muslim father and son, their rich, flavorful beef pho is a local favorite and sold at very affordable prices.

 Halal status: Muslim-owned